How to reduce water bill

 Dual-flush toilets offer a significant advantage in water conservation.
 They feature two buttons or handles, allowing you to choose a lesser flush for liquid waste and a more powerful flush for solid waste.
 This simple choice can save a substantial amount of water over time.

 If your toilet cistern predates 2001, consider this upgrade a priority.
-Remember, you may need your landlord's permission if you're renting.
+You may need your landlord's permission if you're renting.

 Eligibility criteria for Watersure